Your state's best all-you-can-eat brunch

 Connecticut: Evergreens Restaurant at The Simsbury Inn, Simsbury

-The Sunday brunch buffet at Evergreens Restaurant at The Simsbury Inn has been consistently excellent over the years, from the quality of its food to its décor and service.
+The Sunday brunch buffet at Evergreens Restaurant at The Simsbury Inn has been rated consistently excellent over the years, from the quality of its food to its décor and service.
 Here you can feast on a fancy offering of peaches and cream cheese blintz (Jewish crêpes), poached eggs with asparagus and crab beurre blanc, smoked salmon bagels, Belgian waffles, iced shrimp, and roast meats.

 Delaware: The Marshallton, Wilmington